jahmaalrussell/JahmaalRussell/README.md

 ## Education:

-Bachelor of Business Administration in CyberSecurity | University of Texas at San Antonio
+Bachelor of Business Administration in CyberSecurity, University of Texas at San Antonio (UTSA)

 ## 🏅Work Experience:
 ### Intern Projects: